I love animals and I am devoted to supporting associations that rescue them.

 It’s not hard to understand why.
 It takes a lot of time and professional knowledge to create and maintain a strong brand that raises money consistently.

-I thought that if I could offer my professional training and expertise to do the things that no one wants to do, these groups would begin to find it easier to create a steady stream of revenue.
+I thought that if I could offer my professional training and expertise in the things that no one wants to do, groups like yours would find it easier to create a steady stream of revenue.

 - Finding products that will generate good revenue